Ishtiaq Ahmad (fiction writer)

 Ishtiaq Ahmad (اﺸﺘﻴﺎﻖ اﺤﻤﺩ in Urdu), (1944 - 17 November 2015) was a Pakistani fiction writer famous for his spy and detective novels in the Urdu language, particularly the Inspector Jamshaid series.
-He was born in Karnal now in India.
-Then his family migrated to city Jhang in Pakistan.
+He was born in Karnal, now in India.
+Then his family migrated to Jhang in Pakistan.

 He started his career by writing short stories for children and then wrote his first novel in 1973.
-He is the author of the highest number of novels (his 773rd novel is published by Atlantis Publications in April 2011) by any author in any language throughout the world.
+He is the author of the highest number of novels (his 773rd novel was published by Atlantis Publications in April 2011) by any author in any language throughout the world.